irenesmith/snipman/README.md

 Used to track completed tasks; a project to learn Python; this is my first Python application.
 It creates a text file to which "snippets" can be added.
 The file name is the date of the next Monday.
-If today is Mondy, the file will be dated with next Monday's date.
+If today is Mondy, the file will be dated with today's date.

 If a file with that name already exists, it will be opened to add new items to the file.
 The simple interface was created with TKinter.

-## SnipMan Python version 2.0

-*Under development* - I'm in the process of updating SnipMan to use Pygame and Pygwidgets instead of the Tkinter interface library.

 ## SnipMan VB version 1.0

 Performs the same functions as the original Python SnipMan using Visual Basic, .NET Core 6.0 and the Windows Forms library.
 I think the UI is cleaner looking than the interface using Tkinter.

+As with the Python version of SnipMan, this application calculates the date of the previous Monday.
+Instead of storing the file in the same folder as the application, it saves the file in the Documents folder.
+This is easy to do with .NET because the library includes an enumeration that gives access to standard system folders such as Documents and Downloads.

+If the file already exists, it is opened to add new items to the file.
+The interface for the VB.NET version uses the Windows Forms library.